-Stuart represents clients in a range of sectors, including the telecoms, energy, utilities, logistics and construction industries, as well as advising on matters involving investment funds, private trusts and sovereign wealth funds.
+Stuart advises clients in a range of sectors, including the telecoms, energy, utilities, logistics and construction industries, as well as advising on matters involving investment funds, private trusts and sovereign wealth funds.

-He is a frequent speaker on topics including alternative dispute resolution, claims against directors, collective litigation, privilege, interpretation of documents and pension related issues.
+He has frequently spoken on topics including alternative dispute resolution, claims against directors, collective litigation, privilege, interpretation of documents and pension related issues.

 - Acted for trustees in a case before the Determinations Panel concerning the proposed exercise by the Pensions Regulator of its statutory power to appoint an independent trustee with exclusive powers.
 The Determinations Panel held that it would not be reasonable to exercise the power.